Gender inequality in Australia: Domestic violence

-Violence

-Male imprisonment
+Imprisonment

 Within prisons throughout Australia, the male population makes up the majority of those imprisoned.
 Specifically in New South Wales, over 9 in 10 (92%) of prisoners were male.

 The rate of male prisoners has continued to increase in recent years.
 Growing from 398 to 406 prisoners per 100,000 male adult population.

 Among the imprisoned population of Australia, there is a vast over-representation of Aboriginal and Torres Strait Islander peoples, accounting for just over a quarter (27%) of the Australian prisoner population.
 This is despite only accounting for 2% of the Australian population.
 These incarceration rates regarding male Aboriginal and Torres Strait Islander individuals increased by 22.4% between 2000 and 2010.

-Male crime
+Crime

 The male population of Australia disproportionately commits violence at a much higher rate than the rest of the Australian population.

 A report released in Victoria by the Crime Statistics Agency reported that around 80% of all crime in Australia was committed by men.

-A number of scholars regard male supremacy as a driving force in over-representations of men within instances of violence and crime.
-Psychologist Torrey Orton reiterates this need to have power recognised and acknowledged by greater society therefore contributing to astronomical rates of male crime and violence.
-(Gilmore, 2017).